Tar Taing massacre

 The Tar Taing massacre was a mass killing of civilians by Burmese military forces between 1 and 2 March 2023, in the village of Tadaing (variously spelt Tataing, Tar Taing, Tatai, Tartaing, and Tar Tine), Sagaing Region, located 28 mi west of Mandalay, Myanmar's 2nd largest city.
-During the massacre, Myanmar Army troops killed at least 17 civilians.
-The event has become one of Myanmar's deadliest civilian massacres in 2023.
+During the massacre, Myanmar Army troops killed at least 17 civilians, making it one of Myanmar's deadliest civilian massacres in 2023.
 Just nine days after this massacre, military troops killed at least 28 additional individuals in the Pinlaung massacre.

 Background

 On 1 February 2021, the Myanmar Armed Forces staged a coup d'état and deposed the democratically elected government led by the National League for Democracy.
 Shortly thereafter, the military established a junta, the State Administration Council (SAC), and declared a national state of emergency.
 In response, civilians throughout the country staged large-scale protests to resist the military takeover.

 By May 2021, the civilian-led resistance had escalated into a civil war against the SAC, which was unwilling to compromise.
 Tadaing is situated in the traditional Bamar Buddhist heartland, which quickly emerged as a stronghold of resistance against military rule.
 Tadaing is a small village of approximately 80 households, located at confluence of the Irrawaddy and Mu Rivers, and faces the nearby village of Nyaungyin.

 In late February 2023, Myanmar Army troops launched a military offensive in Sagaing Region, where Tadaing is located, to intimidate and suppress local resistance, by burning and raiding villages, executing villagers, and driving thousands of people from their homes.
 By 23 February, 14 of the 50 townships placed under martial law were located in Sagaing Region.